More Detailed Information about the Legislative Process

 Committee Hearings and Notice of Bills, Topics, and Public Hearings

 Committee HearingThe rules of the Senate require committees to acquaint themselves with the interests of the State specifically represented by the committee.
 Committees may also initiate legislation within their jurisdiction.
-In the Senate, any bill or other matter referred to a committee may be withdrawn from it by a two-thirds vote of the Senate.
-The Senate rules require that at least one day's notice of a withdrawal motion be given to a committee and specify that no motion for withdrawal is in order on the last two days of the session.
+In the Senate, any bill or other matter referred to a committee may be withdrawn from it by a majority vote of the Senate.
+The Senate rules require that at least one day's notice of a withdrawal motion be given to a committee.

 At a committee hearing, the proponents and opponents of a measure are given an opportunity to present their cases.
 Testimony may be taken from lobbyists, academicians, public officials, special interest groups, and private citizens.
 To avoid additional expense and duplication of effort for both witnesses and committee members, joint hearings by committees in both houses may be held.